ChanthMiao/ghc-wiki-mirror/GHC-Status.md

 ## Active releases

 Here are our [release](working-conventions/releases) plans for

 - [GHC 9.2.1](https://gitlab.haskell.org/ghc/ghc/-/milestones/365) (next major release)
 - [GHC 9.0.2](https://gitlab.haskell.org/ghc/ghc/-/milestones/367) (next minor release)

 We release GHC on multiple platforms; the [platforms page](platforms) gives details.

+## Next release

+Currently we are starting planning for the 9.4.1 release; at this point no concrete timeline has been set.

 ## Previous releases